-I'm participating in "Dunk On Cancer with Kevin O'Connor" benefiting Dana-Farber Cancer Institute, Inc..
-Please support me by pledging per dunk during my fundraising campaign.
-I believe in Dana-Farber Cancer Institute, Inc.'s mission and I'm excited to earn your support with every dunk.
-Please help me reach the campaign goal of $100,000 by pledging now.
-I really appreciate your support.
+The Rights To Ricky Sanchez is participating in "Dunk On Cancer with Kevin O'Connor" benefiting Dana-Farber Cancer Institute, Inc..
+Please support us by pledging per dunk during my fundraising campaign.
+We believe in Dana-Farber Cancer Institute, Inc.'s mission and we are excited to earn your support with every dunk.
+Please help us reach the campaign goal of $100,000 by pledging now.
+We really appreciate your support.
 Thank you!

 This NBA postseason has been overshadowed by real life, but even in the worst of times, basketball can be a comfort.
 Cancer has impacted my family this year, as it will for many of us at some point in our lives.
 After sharing my family’s story on The Ringer, the response was overwhelming with so many people offering support and sharing their own stories.
 It warmed our hearts and inspired me to turn a personal negative into a positive for others.

 Let’s Dunk On Cancer during the NBA Finals: Join me by pledging for every dunk recorded during the Finals between the Warriors and Raptors or by making a one-time donation, and together, we can help fund life-saving research and treatment.
 Funds will benefit the Dana-Farber Cancer Institute in Boston.